nairraghav/Introduction-To-Python/lessons/lesson01-environment-setup/installing-python.md

 ## Mac
-Lucky for you, Mac OSX (10.8+) has Python installed (yay!) but it is Python2 (womp womp).
+Lucky for you, Mac OSX (10.8+) has Python installed but it is Python2.
 To download/install Python3, refer to the this helpful [document](https://docs.python-guide.org/starting/install3/osx/).
 I have listed the steps below for convenience:
 * Open a Terminal
     * Open Spotlight (command + space)
     * Type in Terminal and hit Enter